Internet Defamation Can Destroy Your Business or Your Individual Reputation.

 But that does not leave you without a remedy.
 If a court determines that something published about you or your company is defamatory, then Google, Yahoo and Bing will often honor that court order, and “de-index” the content.
 So, the information still exists on the website, but a search on will no longer reveal it.

 This result does not always require that you go all the way to trial to obtain the necessary order.
 Any settlement or agreement with the defamer can provide for a stipulated judgment, determining that the comments in question are defamatory.
-Thus, you can obtain the necessary judgment, and have the comments de-indexed by the major search engines, without ever going to court.
+Thus, you can obtain the necessary judgment, and have the comments de-indexed by the major search engines, without ever going to trial.

 You must go after the person who posted the comments.

 Because of the CDA, you can’t go after the site where the defamatory comments are posted, you must go after the person who posted them (although obviously they are sometimes one in the same).

 Sometimes a simple cease and desist letter is enough make the person who posted the comments do the right thing, and in other instances it will be necessary to pursue legal action.
 If your business did a bad job and someone posted a truthful comment about it, we will not take your case.
 We encourage and support the marketplace of ideas, and adhere to the principle that no attorney should ever use a defamation action as leverage to remove legitimate comments.

 However, if false statements have been posted about you or your business, then we will aggressively pursue that person in order to restore your reputation and minimize the damages being done, whether that requires a simple cease and desist letter or escalation to legal action.
 We are one of the few law firms (indeed the only one of which we are aware) which routinely obtains not only judgments for past defamation, but injunctive relief which prevents defamation in the future.